ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-definitions/index.md

 }
 </snippet>

-When the grid creates a column it starts with the default column definition, then adds in anything from the column type, then finally adds in items from the specific column definition.
+When the grid creates a column it starts with the default column definition, then adds properties defined via column types and then finally adds in properties from the specific column definition.

+At each stage if a column property already exists, the latter will override the existing value.
+For example, if the `defaultColDef` sets `editable: true` but a `columnType` sets `editable: false` then this column will not be editable.

 For example, the following is an outline of the steps used when creating 'Col C' shown above: